U.S. Immigration: Changing Dynamics and What It Means for Healthcare Employers

 • Ongoing Demand for Skilled Healthcare Workers – The healthcare sector in the U.S. continues to face shortages in critical areas like nursing, making international hiring a necessity for employers looking to fill these roles.

-• Pro-Business Policies Supporting a Strong Workforce – The need for skilled workers, particularly in healthcare, has garnered strong support from U.S. employers who continue to advocate for expanded visa programs to meet labor shortages.
+• Pro-Business Policies Supporting a Strong Workforce – The need for skilled workers, particularly in healthcare, has garnered strong support from U.S. employers who continue to advocate for the expansion of visa programs to meet labor shortages.

 • Critical Nursing Shortages – The U.S. is grappling with a severe nursing shortage, with demand for skilled nurses remaining high.
 International healthcare professionals are essential to meeting this need and addressing workforce gaps.